McAuliffe and Youngkin in neck and neck race for Virginia governor, new poll shows ahead of first debate

 RICHMOND, Va.
-(WRIC) – A new statewide poll shows Virginia’s race for governor is neck and neck.
-In a close campaign between Democrat Terry McAuliffe and Republican Glenn Youngkin, undecided voters appear to favor the GOP nominee.
+(WRIC) – A new statewide poll shows Democrat Terry McAuliffe and Republican Glenn Youngkin running neck and neck in Virginia’s race for governor, with undecided voters leaning towards the GOP nominee.

 “Statistically speaking, the poll isn’t telling you that McAuliffe is going to win or Youngkin is going to lose.
 It is really saying it is a dead heat,” said Emerson College Polling Director Spencer Kimball.

-The poll results were released on the day of the first debate between the gubernatorial candidates and just before the start of early voting in Virginia this Friday.
+The poll results came on the day of the first debate between the gubernatorial candidates and just before the start of early voting in Virginia this Friday.

-The candidates agreed to two debates, one at Appalachian School of Law in Grundy and the other at a community college in northern Virginia.
+The candidates agreed to two debates, one at Appalachian School of Law in Grundy and the other at the Schar School of Policy and Government at George Mason University in northern Virginia.
 Tonight’s debate begins at 7 p.m. and will be livestreamed on WRIC.com and on other news outlets across the state.

-Of the 778 people surveyed, about 5% are undecided and 2% said they would vote for someone else.
-When asked which candidate they were leaning towards if they had to choose one, 63% of the 38 participants who responded to the question said they would pick Youngkin.
+Of the 778 people surveyed, about 5% were undecided and 2% said they would vote for someone else.
+When asked which candidate they were leaning towards if they had to choose one, most of the undecided participants sampled, 63%, said they would pick Youngkin.

 Asked if that could be a deciding factor in the race, Kimball said, “It really could and it makes sense.
 McAuliffe is a known brand so if you’re on the fence at this point about McAuliffe then you may be thinking Youngkin is the alternative.”